simontreanor/FunStripe/README.md

 # FunStripe

 An F# library to connect to the Stripe API, including code generators to update the model and requests.
-Targets .NET Framework 4.7.2, .NET Standard 2.1, .NET 5 and .NET 6.
+Targets .NET Framework 4.7.2, .NET Standard 2.1  and .NET 6.

 ## Latest updates

+2022-11-22: version 0.9.2 updates the Stripe API from version 2022-08-01 to 2022-11-15, which contains some breaking changes.
+See the [Stripe API changelog](https://stripe.com/docs/upgrades#api-changelog) for details.
+As .NET 5 is out-of-support, this has been removed from the target frameworks.

 2022-10-04: version 0.9.0 updates the Stripe API from version 2020-08-27 to 2022-08-01, which contains some breaking changes.
 See the [Stripe API changelog](https://stripe.com/docs/upgrades#api-changelog) for details.